macstringer/old-macstringer/index.markdown

 Jamie Palka is very cool.

-But Benjamin is a great numpiscipi guy.
+But Benjamin is a great numpi/scipi-guy.